China buys US soybeans after declaring ban on American farm goods

 "Compared to what they used to buy, they essentially have halted - but some have gotten through," Suderman said.

-The sales of 9,589 tonnes for delivery in the current marketing year will probably be rolled ahead to be delivered in the next year, which begins on Sep 1, said Don Roose, president of Iowa-based broker US Commodities.
+The sales of 9,589 tonnes for delivery in the current marketing year will probably be rolled ahead to be delivered in the next year, which begins on Sept.
+1, said Don Roose, president of Iowa-based broker U.S. Commodities.

 "The government may have just given the green light to say, 'Let this one go through,'" Reilly said.